 Over the years, search engines like Google have refined their algorithms to better understand the searcher’s intent in an effort to deliver the best content possible.

-That means you need web content that relevant and valuable to online users if you want your website to rank high in organic search.
+That means you need web content that is relevant and valuable to online users if you want your website to rank high in organic search.
+That means your posts include targeted SEO keywords that will help search engine bots find your content and present it to users searching for that particular type of information.

 Answers those questions